 Yes, the QOD is always in “free-wheel” mode without having to change or disengage anything.
 If you are in the parking lot, tight spots on the course, around the green, or you happen to forget to charge your battery, you will always be able to push or pull your QOD freely in any direction, at any time.

 Our team is here in the United States and available to help you 7 days a week should you ever have any issues.
 Although the warranty is provided by the Australian manufacturer, all service and support is done by our team here in the U.S.A.
 You will not have to chase down a manufacturer abroad to have your caddy serviced, we are always happy to help and will do everything we can to get you back up and running asap.
-We have a repair facility on the East Coast and West Coast.

 We believe a product’s warranty says a lot about how much a company believes in their product and values their customers.
 We are proud to offer what we consider to be the best warranty in the marketplace.
 While many companies only offer a limited one-year warranty, the QOD is backed by a three-year manufacturer’s warranty, with all of the service and the support provided here in the USA.
 For full details, please visit our WARRANTY page here.